 Replaced the third bolt 2/16/13.
 As mentioned above, the bolt was not bent but was drilled at an angle.
 The rock around the bolt, however, was breaking up.
 See photo for before/after.
 Thanks to ASCA for the hardware!

+Before/after of crux bolt.
 Submitted By: Derek Lawrence on Feb 20, 2013